 Bag Size and Restrictions

 Visitors can bring backpacks, handbags, and satchels.
-These items are generally allowed as long as they meet standard size limitations.
+These items are generally permitted, provided they meet standard size limitations.
 Oversized bags are not guaranteed entry, so plan accordingly.

 Luggage and Travel Bag Storage